-A fixed penalty notice is where a person is given the opportunity of paying a set amount of money to discharge their liability for a conviction for a road traffic offence that they may accept.
+A fixed penalty notice – also known as an FPN – provides you with the opportunity to pay a set amount of money to discharge your liability for a conviction for a road traffic offence which you may accept.

 There are certain conditions that must exist before a fixed penalty notice can be given:

-- The person receiving the offer of a fixed penalty notice must hold and be able to surrender their driver’s license
+- The person receiving the offer of a fixed penalty notice must hold a valid driving licence and be able to surrender it upon request

-- The driving license must not then have 12 or more penalty points when points are added
+- The driving licence must not have been endorsed with 12 or more penalty points in total when the points are added

-- Specifying the offence for which the Notice is being offered
+- Specifying the offence for which the FPN is being offered

 - Offering sufficient information for it to be challenged, if it is not accepted

-If the Fixed Penalty Notice is simply affixed to a vehicle and not given to the driver or person in control or with ownership of the vehicle, there are different rules that apply.
+If the FPN is simply affixed to a vehicle and not given to the driver or the registered keeper of the vehicle, different rules apply.

 How much is a fixed penalty notice?